-2021 Long-Term Incentive Plan.
-The 2021 Long-Term Incentive Plan provides for grants of stock options, stock appreciation rights, restricted stock and performance awards.
-Directors, officers and other employees and persons who engage in services for the Company are eligible for grants under the Plan.
-The purpose of the Plan is to provide these individuals with incentives to maximize stockholder value and otherwise contribute to the Company's success and to enable the Company to attract, retain and reward the best available persons for positions of responsibility.
-1,500,000 shares of common stock were authorized for issuance under the Plan, subject to adjustment in the event of a reorganization, stock split, merger or similar change in the Company's corporate structure or in the outstanding shares of common stock.
-The Company may grant shares of restricted stock to its employees and directors in the future under the Plan.
-The Company's Compensation Committee administers the Plan.
-The Company's Board also has the authority to administer the Plan and to take all actions that the Compensation Committee is otherwise authorized to take under the Plan.
-The terms and conditions of each award made under the Plan, including vesting requirements, is set forth consistent with the Plan in a written agreement with the grantee.
+The Company's long-term equity incentive plans (the "Equity Plans") provide for grants of stock options, stock appreciation rights, restricted stock and performance awards to directors, officers and other employees and persons who engage in services for the Company.
+The purpose of the Equity Plans is to provide these individuals with incentives to maximize stockholder value and otherwise contribute to the Company's success and to enable the Company to attract, retain and reward the best available persons for positions of responsibility.
+1,500,000 shares of common stock were authorized for issuance under each Equity Plan when it was adopted, subject to adjustment in the event of a reorganization, stock split, merger or similar change in the Company's corporate structure or in the outstanding shares of common stock.
+The Company's Compensation Committee administers the Equity Plans, although the Company's Board of Directors also has the authority to administer the Equity Plans and to take all actions that the Compensation Committee is otherwise authorized to take under the Equity Plans.
+The terms and conditions of each award made under an Equity Plan, including vesting requirements, are set forth in a written agreement with the recipient that is consistent with the terms of the relevant Equity Plan.
+As of March 30, 2024 the Company's long-term equity incentive plans were as follows: the 2013 Equity Plan, which expired in 2023 although stock options awarded under this plan are still outstanding; the 2017 Equity Plan, which expires in 2021; and the 2021 Equity Plans, respectively.

 Stock Options.
-Under the Plans, the Compensation Committee or the Board may approve the award of grants of incentive stock options and other non-qualified stock options.
+Under the Equity Plans, the Compensation Committee or the Board may approve the award of non-qualified stock options.
 The Compensation Committee also has the authority to approve the grant of options that will become fully vested and exercisable automatically upon a change in control.
-The Compensation Committee may not, however, approve an award to any one person in any calendar year for options to purchase common stock equal to more than 10% of the total number of shares authorized under the relevant Plan, and it may not approve an award of incentive options first exercisable in any calendar year whose underlying shares have a fair market value greater than \$0.1 determined at the time of grant.
+The Compensation Committee may not, however, approve an award to any one person (other than Dr. Michael J. Hartnett) in any calendar year for options to purchase common stock equal to more than 10% of the total number of shares authorized under the relevant Equity Plan.
 The Compensation Committee will approve the exercise price and term of any option in its discretion; however, the exercise price may not be less than 100% of the fair market value of a share of common stock on the date of grant.
-Under the Plans, any incentive stock option must be exercised within seven years of the date of grant.
-Under the Plans, the exercise price of an incentive option awarded to a person who owns stock constituting more than 10% of the Company's voting power may not be less than 110% of such fair market value on such date and the option must be exercised within five years of the date of grant.
-As of April 1, 2023, there were 92,736 outstanding options to purchase shares of common stock granted under the 2013 Long-Term Incentive Plan, 92,336 of which were exercisable.
-As of April 1, 2023, there were no outstanding options to purchase shares of common stock granted under the 2021 Long-Term Incentive Plan.
+The Equity Plans also authorize the Compensation Committee to award incentive stock options conforming to the requirements of Section 422 of the Internal Revenue Code, but to date no such options have been awarded.
+As of March 30, 2024, there were 8,272 outstanding options under the 2013 Equity Plan, all of which were exercisable, 497,620 outstanding options under the 2017 Equity Plan, 233,440 of which were exercisable, and no outstanding option under the 2021 Equity Plan.

 Restricted Stock.
-Under the Plans, the Compensation Committee may approve the award of restricted stock subject to the conditions and restrictions, and for the duration that it determines in its discretion.
-Under the 2017 and 2021 Long-Term Incentive Plans, the number of shares that may be used for restricted stock or restricted unit grants under the Plan may not exceed 50% of the total authorized number of shares under the Plan.
-As of April 1, 2023, there were 2,000, 190,124 and zero shares of restricted stock outstanding under the 2013, 2017 and 2021 Long-Term Incentive Plans, respectively.
+Under the Equity Plans, the Compensation Committee may approve the award of restricted stock subject to the conditions and restrictions, and for the duration that it determines in its discretion.
+Under each of the 2017 and 2021 Equity Plans, the number of shares that may be used for restricted stock awards may not exceed 50% of the total authorized number of shares under that Equity Plan.
+As of March 30, 2024, there were zero, 173,445 and zero shares of restricted stock outstanding under the 2013, 2017 and 2021 Equity Plans, respectively.